 The question at hand is really how opaque do you want your files to be on the restore server.
 All the files are encrypted and then sent over HTTPS.
 On the server all your files including the indexes are encrypted.
 So the back to "opaqueness", the difference is on the Restore page.
 If you decided to only backup the sparse bundle bands you will just see the sparse bundle directory and its bands.
 On the other hand if you decide to do an online backup of your home directory mounted, you will see the actual files.

-*Please Note* If you are using FileVault 2 on Lion or Mountain Lion, you will NOT have to do the steps expressed above.
+*Please Note* If you are using FileVault 2 on Lion, Mountain Lion, or newer, you will NOT have to do the steps expressed above.
 We are fully compatible with FileVault 2 and no additional steps need to be taken.